1939 excerpt from the film KEEP PUNCHING

 A film clip featuring Whitey’s Lindy Hoppers.
-It was originally part of the black-cast film Keep Punchin’ and was also released as the short “Jittering Jitterbugs” in1943.
+It was originally part of the black-cast film Keep Punching and was also released as the short “Jittering Jitterbugs” in1943.
 Whitey’s Lindy Hoppers perform a Big Apple routine which was choreographed by Frankie Manning.
 They also do the Lindy Hop in a fictional jitterbug contest.
-The short “Jittering Jitterbugs” is included in the DVD compilation Jammin’ with the Greats available at SavoyStyle.

 The Big Apple, a circle dance of traditional jazz steps done to swing music in response to a caller was very popular in the late 1930s, sweeping dance halls across the United States.
-In practice, in social dance settings, The Big Apple was never done the same way twice because it was called spontaneously by the caller in response to the music.
+In practice, in social dance settings, The Big Apple was never done the same way twice because the steps were called spontaneously by the caller in response to the music and the local community.
 Listen carefully to the filmclip and you can hear Frankie Manning calling out the steps.

-The Big Apple routine in this film clip, however, was originally choreographed by Manning in 1937, during the height of the Big Apple dance craze.
-The documentary Dancing the Big Apple 1937 tells the story of the dance craze and of Manning’s choreography, which was based on an airmail description of the called dance!
+Unlike the popularly danced version of The Big Apple, however, the routine in this film clip was originally choreographed by Manning in 1937, during the height of the Big Apple dance craze.
+The documentary Dancing the Big Apple 1937 tells the story of the dance craze and of Manning’s choreography, which was based on an air-mail description of the called dance.

 The Big Apple routine was performed by Whitey’s Lindy Hoppers on a 1938-39 tour of Australia and New Zealand as part of a traveling Broadway show called “Hollywood Hotel Review.”
 The “Big Apple Dancers”, as they were called in the playbill, were an enormous success in Australia and New Zealand, receiving great acclaim in the press and apparently winning the hearts of the Australian people.